Sep 22, 2017

-“Although some individuals are at higher risk, anyone can suffer from heat-related illnesses,” said Burgess Hawkins, a manager with Public Health Sudbury & Districts’ Health Protection Division.
+“Although some individuals are at higher risk, anyone can suffer from heat-related illnesses,” said Burgess Hawkins, a manager with the Health Unit’s Environmental Health Division.
 “Everyone should take precautions.”

 Tips to prevent heat-related illness:

-- While being COVID safe, frequently visit or check-in on neighbours, friends, and older family members, especially those who are chronically ill, to make sure that they are cool and hydrated.
+- Frequently visit neighbours, friends, and older family members, especially those who are chronically ill, to make sure that they are cool and hydrated.

 - Drink plenty of cool liquids, especially water, before you feel thirsty to decrease your risk of dehydration.
 Thirst is not a good indicator of dehydration.

 - Babies under 6 months of age do not need extra water in hot weather; however, you might need to feed them more often.
 Follow your babies feeding cues.
 Encourage babies over 6 months and children to drink frequently.
 Offer the breast or if not breastfeeding, offer water.